TIC-TAC: A Framework for Improved Covariance Estimation in Deep Heteroscedastic Regression: Experiments

 \subsection{Synthetic Data}

 \textit{\textbf{Univariate}.} We repeat the experiments of \citet{seitzer2022on} with a major revision.
 First, we introduce heteroscedasticity and substantially increase the variance of the samples.
 Second, we simulate different sinusoidals having constant and varying amplitudes.
-We draw 50,000 samples and train a fully-connected network with Batch Normalization for 100 epochs.

-Our experiments show that the negative log-likelihood and $\beta$-NLL fail to converge under noisy conditions.
-The negative log-likelihood incorrectly overestimates the variance due to the arbitrary mapping in the absence of supervision.
-The gradient updates in $\beta$-NLL are susceptible to large variances, which may negatively impact optimization, as shown in Fig. \ref{fig:univariate} (c).
-While faithful heteroscedastic regression (FHR) uses the mean squared error objective to achieve faster convergence, the resulting variance is incorrectly estimated.
-We theorize that this is because FHR trains the mean estimator assuming homoscedastic unit variance, whereas the variance estimator needs to model heteroscedasticity based on the homoscedastic assumption of the mean squared error.
+We draw 50,000 samples and train a fully-connected network with batch normalization \cite{ioffe} for 100 epochs.
+Our results are shown in Figure \ref{fig:univariate}.
+We observe that in the absence of direct supervision, the negative log-likelihood incorrectly overestimates the variance since it does not represent the randomness of the predicted mean.
+Furthermore, both $\beta$-NLL and Faithful are susceptible to incorrect variance predictions because the methods regularize the variance, which compromises on variance fits.
+While Natural Laplace fits the constant amplitude sinusoidal, the method results in unstable optimization for sinusoidals of varying amplitude.

 \textit{\textbf{Multivariate}}.
-We propose an additional synthetic data experiment for multivariate analysis to study heteroscedastic covariance.
+We propose a new experiment for multivariate analysis to study heteroscedastic covariance.
 We let $X, Y$ be jointly distributed and sample $\vx$ from this distribution.
 Subsequently, we sample $\vy$ conditioned on $\vx$.
-To simulate heteroscedasticity, we draw samples from $Z$, a new random variable whose covariance $\Sigma_Z = \text{diag}(\sqrt{|\vx|})$ depends on $\vx$.
+To simulate heteroscedasticity, we draw samples from $Z$, a zero mean random variable whose covariance $\Sigma_Z = \text{diag}(\sqrt{|\vx|})$ depends on $\vx$.
 Since $Y$ and $Z$ are independent given $X$, their sum also satisfies the normal distribution $Q | X \sim \mathcal{N}(\mu_{Y | X}, \Sigma_{Y | X} + \Sigma_{Z | X})$.
-Therefore, the goal of this experiment is to model the mean and the heteroscedastic covariance of $Q$ conditioned on observations $\vx$.
+Therefore, the goal of this experiment is to model the mean and the heteroscedastic covariance of $Q|X$ given samples $(\vx, \vq)$.
 The schematic for our experimental design is shown in Fig. \ref{fig:multivariate}.